pghalliday/currency-market/README.md

           debit: {
             // The amount of the order's offer currency debited from the account
             amount: '6592.32697'
+            // The new level of funds in the debited currency
+            funds: '123498.132455'
+            // The new level of locked funds in the debited currency
+            lockedFunds: '38529.21558'
           },
           credit: {
             // The amount of the order's bid currency credited to the account
             amount: '326598.2356',
+            // The new level of funds in the credited currency
+            funds: '65489123.53658'
             // If the engine was instantiated without commission then the commission
             // field will not be set
             commission: {
               // The amount of the order's bid currency credited to the commission account
               amount: '326.123588',
+              // The new level of funds in order's bid currency in the commission account
+              funds: '456432148131.45645645'
               // The reference associated with the commission calculation
               reference: '0.01%'
             }